unitreerobotics/unitree_rl_gym/legged_gym/envs/h1_2/README.md

 ## Dynamics

 Free "light" end effectors can lead to unstable simulation.
-Thus please be carefull about the control parameters for the joints that may affect such end effectors.
+Thus please be carefull with the control parameters for the joints that may affect such end effectors.

 ## Preview Stage

 **The reward functions is not well tuned and cannot produce satisfactory results at the current stage.
-A feasible version will comming soon.**
+A feasible version is comming soon.**